Jarzka/stylefy/README.md

 (stylefy/init)
 ```

-Now you are ready to go, but before you start, it's good be aware of local storage caching:
+Now you are ready to go, but before you start, it's good be aware of a few things:

 ### Caching summary

 stylefy supports style caching for styles generated on the frontend via HTML5 local storage and it is turned on by default.
 The converted CSS code is added into local storage and loaded from there when the page is reloaded.
 Caching can speed up the style generation a lot, so it is recommended to keep it on at least in the production environment.

 You can read more about style caching in the *Style caching* section.

+### Multi-instance summary

+If you are planning to run multiple apps using stylefy on the same web page / domain, the setup need additional steps.
+See: *multi-instance* section.

 ## Backend (Clojure)